Scotland national badminton team

 The Scotland national badminton team represents Scotland in international badminton team competitions.
 It is controlled by Badminton Scotland, the organization for badminton in the nation.
 The Scottish team have never participated in the Thomas Cup but have participated in the Uber Cup and the Sudirman Cup multiple times.
 The team reached the semifinals at the 2020 European Men's and Women's Team Badminton Championships.

-World Championships medal table

-Updated after XXVI edition (2021), does not include one stripped silver medal from 2014.